ergoplatform/ergo-dex/README.md

 #### Preparing for native image generation

 You may need to re-generate reflection and resources configs for native-image utility.
-To do that run ErgoToolSpec with `native-image-agent` configured.
+To do that run ErgoDexToolSpec with `native-image-agent` configured.
 The following should be added to command line.
 ```
 -agentlib:native-image-agent=config-merge-dir=graal/META-INF/native-image